raffaeleflorio/qubes-dwm/README.md

 Clone dwm in the same vm.
 The code with various clone urls is here: http://git.suckless.org/dwm

-Third copy the patch in dwm directory:
+Copy the patch in the dwm directory:
 ```
 $ cp qubes-dwm/dwm-6.1.patch dwm/
 ```